labanskoller/labanskoller.se/content/blog/2021-03-23-devise_masquerade.md

 database.

-Here is a good place to stop and reflect over the masquerade functionality and what is means for the security assumption described earlier.
+Here is a good place to stop and reflect over the masquerade functionality and what it means for the security assumption described earlier.
 Can you spot the issue?

 # The devise_masquerade Issue